orgicus/ofxCvPiCam/readme.md

 it makes writing modern opencv code so much easier.
 The example included uses ofxCv's ```drawMat()``` to display cv::Mat objects in OpenFrameworks.
 You can of course use your prefered method.

+Since this addon is intended for computer vision, you'll get the best results with the grayscale image (which you will need most of the time).
+If you simply want to use the Pi Camera module in OpenFrameworks without any computer vision please use Jason van Cleave's [ofxRPiCameraVideoGrabber](https://github.com/jvcleave/ofxRPiCameraVideoGrabber) addon (GPU accelerated using OMX)

 # Installation

 Either clone out the source code using git: